Do you want to help find new solutions to manage our marine natural resources?

 Taught by renowned researchers and leading practitioners you will gain valuable insights into marine ecosystems in Scotland and internationally.
 You will learn to analyse and interpret marine data sets, understand relevant policy, write professional reports and apply your knowledge and skills to the challenging task of managing marine resources.

-Studying at world class facilities, you will have the opportunity to undertake field research in marine ecology at several stations like Oceanlab and Cromarty Lighthouse.
-There are also opportunities to carry out research in partnership with professional agencies such as Marine Scotland Science (MSS), Scottish National Heritage (SNH) and the Joint Nature Conservation Committee (JNCC).
+Studying at world class facilities, you will have the opportunity to undertake field research in marine ecology at the Lighthouse Field Station, Cromarty.
+There are also opportunities to carry out research in partnership with professional agencies such as Marine Scotland Science (MSS), Scottish Natural Heritage (SNH) and the Joint Nature Conservation Committee (JNCC).

 This MSc is aimed at individuals with a relevant undergraduate degree who wish to gain specialist knowledge and technical skills.
 The programme will benefit individuals looking to progress to PhD level and those already working in marine sciences who are keen to upgrade their knowledge and skills.